These 15 arm exercises for stroke patients will help improve your strength and mobility in your affected arm and hand.

 First, we’ll start with an arm exercise video from our physical therapist Barbara:

 Video: Arm Exercises for Stroke Patients with a PT

 Watch Barbara guide you through some easy stroke exercises for arms:

-Level 1: Passive Arm Exercises for Paralysis Recovery
+Level 1: Passive Arm Exercises for Stroke Patients

-The best way to recover from arm paralysis after stroke is to start stimulating your brain with passive exercise.
+To recover from arm paralysis after stroke, you need to stimulate your brain with passive exercise.